t2-project/documentation/source/arch/arch.rst

 Frameworks, Dependencies and Others
 ===================================

-The T2 Store uses the following frameworks (and services):
+The T2-Project uses the following frameworks (and services):

 Spring and Spring Boot
 ----------------------